Arcadia-Science/notebook-pub-template/README.md

     * Replace the variables in `_variables.yml`
         - For `google_analytics`, provide the publishing team your repo name and they'll provide you a Google Analytics tracking ID.
     * Replace the variables in `authors.yml`.
-        - This can always be updated, but for now at least add yourself.
+        - You'll update this once contributor roles have been assigned by Publishing Team, but for now, feel free to add yourself.

 1. Install Quarto